WASTES OR RESOURCES? INVENTORY OF WINERY BIOMASSES IN CASTILE AND LEÓN (SPAIN).

 A production of 67,846 t grape pomace was estimated in Castile and León, from which 33,923 t grape skins and 16,962 t grape seeds could be recovered.
 The designations of origin DO Rueda (with 26,549 t grape pomace) and DO Ribera del Duero (with 20,314 t grape pomace), concentrate 70% of regional production (Figure 2).

-Grape stalk is the by-product which ranks second in terms volumen generated by winery industry in Castile and León, although it is barely valorised.
+Grape stalk is the by-product which ranks third in terms volumen generated by winery industry in Castile and León, although it is barely valorised.
 Similarly to grape pomace, the designations of origins DO Ribera del Duero and DO Rueda concentrate 70% of all the grape stalk generated by wine activities (Figure 3).

-According to what was observed for the other winery by-products, the amount of wine lees generated is directly related to the amout of grapes produced.
+According to what was observed for the other winery by-products, the amount of wine lees generated is directly related to the amount of grapes produced.
 Therefore, the municipalities of La Seca, Rueda, Medina del Campo, Nava del Rey, Serrada, Toro and Roa stand out again, as shown in Figure 4.
 The provinces of Valladolid, Burgos, Zamora and León concentrate 93% of the wine lees produced in the region.

 Although wine lees are the winery by-product generated in the smallest quantity, their complex chemical composition (with inorganic salts, organic acids, phenolic compounds, cellulose, hemicellulose, lignin and microbial cells) makes them and interesting source of biocompounds.